EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 We followed [Tekton's Getting Started guide](https://tekton.dev/docs/getting-started/) to install Tekton via four kubectl commands that reference publicly available Kubernetes YAML files.
 It worked for us out of the box without tweaking anything and was ready within a minute or two.

 Unlike Argo Workflows, Tekton required installation of four separate components for our use case: [pipelines](https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml), [dashboard](https://storage.googleapis.com/tekton-releases/dashboard/latest/tekton-dashboard-release.yaml), [triggers](https://storage.googleapis.com/tekton-releases/triggers/latest/release.yaml) and [interceptors](https://storage.googleapis.com/tekton-releases/triggers/latest/interceptors.yaml).
-I'd guess that it'd be the exception to only want to install a subset of these four and perhaps the Getting Started experience could be improved by providing a single Kubernetes YAML containing all four.
+I'd guess that it'd be the exception to only want to install a subset of these four so perhaps the Getting Started experience could be improved by providing a single Kubernetes YAML containing all four.

 ```bash
 export tekton_releases="https://storage.googleapis.com/tekton-releases"